apaz-cli/daisho/README.md

 * The language that Java should have been
 * Fast to write, and fast to execute
 * Easy to understand
-* Easy to write language bindings for
+* Flawlessly interoperable with C
 * Focused on tooling and user experience
 * A passion project